LsFaria04/DS_Tracking_System/README.md

 docker compose -f compose.dev.yml up --watch
 ```

-To run the production Compose and Dockerfile (i.e., the ones without the .dev suffix), make sure to create a .env file containing the required environment variables.
+To run the Compose and Dockerfile files, make sure to create a .env file containing the required environment variables.
 Place this file in the same directory as your Compose configuration to ensure proper loading.

 **DO NOT COMMIT THE .ENV FILE!**